The CIC is involved in a wide-range of projects in Newton Abbot. These are some examples of our current work:

 Penn Inn Roundabout

-In addition, we are currently making applications for funding for a public art project on the roundabout.
+We are currently developing a public art project on the roundabout.
 This would involve local people, local Schools and other organisations.
 The exact nature of the art will be be agreed with those involved, but it could include a sculpture park, banners or mosaics in the under-passes.
 If you can help or would like to get involved in this Project please contact us by clicking this link.

 The CIC is also involved in lots of other activities around the town.
 Our Business & Community Development Manager has a seat on the Newton Abbot Growth Partnership, is a member of the Teignbridge Children's Centre Advisory Board, is an Associate Governor at Haytor View Primary School and sits on the Newton's Place Advisory Board.
 The CIC's Directors are also Directors and Trustees of a wide-range of other groups and organisations around the town.